What’s Story Bible?

 Style is filled in manually—or by using the Match My Style feature—and is not informed by any other Story Bible fields.

-Style directly influences both Beat and Chapter generation.
+Style directly influences both Beat and Prose Generation in Draft.

 Synopsis: